Gods and Monsters (film): Plot

-Back at Whale's home, Clayton needs a dry change of clothes.
-Whale can only find a sweater, so Clayton wears a towel wrapped around his waist.
-Whale decides to try to sketch Clayton one more time.
-After some minutes, he shows his sketches to Clayton, disclosing that he has lost his ability to draw.
-After Clayton drops his towel to pose nude, Whale makes him wear a World War I gas mask and then uses the opportunity to make a sexual advance on Clayton, kissing his shoulder and neck, and forcefully reaches for his genitals.
-An enraged Clayton fights off Whale, who confesses that this had been his plan and begs Clayton to kill him to relieve him of his suffering.
-Clayton refuses, puts Whale to bed, then sleeps downstairs.
-The next morning, Hanna is alarmed when she cannot find Whale, prompting a search by Clayton and Hanna.
-Clayton finds Whale floating dead in the pool as a distraught Hanna runs out, clutching a suicide note.
-Clayton and Hanna agree that he should disappear from the scene to avoid a scandal.
+Back at Whale's home, Boone needs a dry change of clothes.
+Whale can only find a sweater, so Boone wears a towel wrapped around his waist.
+Whale decides to try to sketch Boone one more time.
+After some minutes, he shows his sketches to Boone, disclosing that he has lost his ability to draw.
+To cheer him up, Boone drops his towel to pose nude.
+Whale makes him wear a World War I gas mask and then uses the opportunity to make a sexual advance on Boone, kissing his shoulder and neck, and forcefully reaches for his genitals.
+An enraged Boone fights off Whale, who confesses he had planned this because he wanted Boone to kill him and relieve him of his suffering.
+Boone refuses, puts Whale to bed, then sleeps downstairs.
+The next morning, Hanna is alarmed when she cannot find Whale, prompting a search by Boone and Hanna.
+Boone finds Whale floating dead in the pool as a distraught Hanna runs out, clutching a suicide note.
+Boone and Hanna agree that he should disappear from the scene to avoid a scandal.

-A decade later, Clayton and his son, Michael, watch Bride of Frankenstein on television.
-Michael is skeptical of his father's claim that he knew Whale, but Clayton produces a sketch of the Frankenstein monster drawn by Whale, and signed, "To Clayton.
+A decade later, Boone and his son, Michael, watch Bride of Frankenstein on television.
+Michael is skeptical of his father's claim that he knew Whale, but Boone produces a sketch of the Frankenstein monster drawn by Whale, and signed, "To Clayton.
 Friend?".
-Clayton later walks down a street at night in the rain, miming the movements of Frankenstein's monster.
+Boone later walks down a street at night in the rain, miming the movements of Frankenstein's monster.